YunoHost/yunorunner/README.md

 * for arm : launch job as `$app_id ($app_list_name) (~ARM~)`
 * for stable : launch TWO jobs as `$app_id ($app_list_name) (testing)` and `$app_id ($app_list_name) (unstable)`

+#### Changing the port

+If you need to change to port on which yunorunner is listening, you can simply uses the `--port` cli argument like that:

+    ve3/bin/python ./run.py /path/to/analyseCI.sh --port 4343

 ##### SSL

 If you need this server to be front (without nginx in front of it) you can start it like that: